Spin glass models from the point of view of spin distributions: Introduction and main results

 then the point processes

-have the same distribution, where $(g^\prime_{\xi',i}(\alpha))$ is a random field (no longer Gaussian) associated with the Ruelle probability cascades defined from the Gaussian field $(g_{\xi',i}(\alpha))$ by an explicit change of density (see equation (7) in \cite{PTDR}).
-Therefore, (\ref{InvarDR}) is equal to
+have the same distribution, where $(g^\prime_{\xi',i}(\alpha))$ is a random field (no longer Gaussian) associated with the Ruelle probability cascades defined from the Gaussian field $(g_{\xi',i}(\alpha))$ by an explicit change of density; see equation (7) in~\cite{PTDR}.
+Therefore, (\ref{Invarg}) can be rewritten as